meijun/calabash/README.md

 ## Hints

-After the states determined, all the chosen states and Diamond form a graph, and the total power is the number of spinning trees (treating the weight of edge as the number of edge), which can be found in O(N<sup>3</sup>) time by Matrix Tree Theorem.
+After the states determined, all the chosen states and Diamond form a graph, and the total power is the number of spanning trees (treating the weight of an edge as the number of the edges), which can be found in O(N<sup>3</sup>) time by Matrix Tree Theorem.

 The tractable exact solver maybe doesn't exist.
 We can employ variant approximation methods.
 The following is some ideas.